Metal Gear Solid (1998 video game): Related media

 A Japanese radio drama version of Metal Gear Solid, directed by Shuyo Murata and written by Motosada Mori, was produced shortly after the release of the original PlayStation game.
 12 episodes were aired, from 1998 to 1999 on Konami's CLUB db program.
-The series was later released on CD as a two-volume series Drama CD Metal Gear Solid.
+The series was later released on CD as a two-volume series titled Drama CD Metal Gear Solid.
 Set after the events of the PlayStation game, Snake, Meryl, Campbell and Mei Ling (all portrayed by their original Japanese voice actors) pursue missions in hostile third world nations as FOXHOUND.
 The new characters introduced include Sgt.
 Allen Iishiba (voiced by Toshio Furukawa), a Delta Force operative who assists Snake and Meryl, Col. Mark Cortez (v.b.
 Osamu Saka), an old friend of Campbell who commands the fictional Esteria Army Special Forces, and Capt.
 Sergei Ivanovich (v.b.
 Kazuhiro Nakata), a former war buddy of Revolver Ocelot from his SVR days.

 In September 2004, IDW Publications began publishing a series of Metal Gear Solid comics, written by Kris Oprisko and illustrated by Ashley Wood.
 The comic was published bimonthly until 2006, lasting 12 issues fully covering the Metal Gear Solid storyline.
 The comic was adapted into a PlayStation Portable game, Metal Gear Solid: Digital Graphic Novel (Metal Gear Solid: Bande Dessinée in Japan).
 It features visual enhancements and two interactive modes designed to give further insight into the publication.
 Upon viewing the pages, the player can open a "scanning" interface to search for characters and items in a three-dimensional view.
 Discoveries are added to a database which can be traded with other players via Wi-Fi.
 The "mission mode" allows the player to add collected information into a library.
 This information must be properly connected to complete a mission.
 Metal Gear Solid: Digital Graphic Novel was released in North America on June 13, 2006, Japan on September 21 and the PAL region on September 22.
 In 2006, the game received IGN's award for Best Use of Sound on the PSP.
 A DVD-Video version is included with its sequel (Metal Gear Solid 2: Bande Dessinée), which was released in Japan on June 12, 2008.
 The DVD version features full voice acting.

 A novelization based on the original Metal Gear Solid was written by Raymond Benson and published by Del Rey.
 The American paperback edition was published on May 27, 2008, and the British Edition on June 5, 2008.

 A second novelization by Kenji Yano (written under the pen name Hitori Nojima), Metal Gear Solid Substance I, was published by Kadokawa Shoten in Japan on August 25, 2015.
 This novelization is narrated through a text file written by a young man living in Manhattan in 2009 (the present year of the Plant chapter in Metal Gear Solid 2: Sons of Liberty).
 The story also acknowledges certain plot elements from Metal Gear Solid V: The Phantom Pain regarding certain characters such as Liquid Snake and Psycho Mantis.